mascanho/RustySEO/README.md

 Our mission is to offer a robust, free alternative to the costly commercial SEO tools currently on the market.

+## TLDR;

+We recommend you to use Google Gemini if you want the "Topics" feature.

+As of today, the smaller local LLMs are not working properly and are not recommended if you want to use the "Topics" feature.

+These LLMs might get deprecated in the future due to its lack of uniform performance across different models.

+Authentication currently takes place server side, as such it is slightly more cumbersome when integrating with Google OAuth 2.0.

+This authentication will be passed to the client side.

+Use at your own risk, this software is new and under development.

+Why join the Navy when you can be a SEO engineer?

 ## Features

 - Shallow crawl (single page);